 No competition as the only employer in all sectors is the socialist state.
 Self-employment is not conceivable even in theory.
 Demotivation at work.
 No freedom of settlement: choosing a big city to live in is not possible, one has to be “assigned” by the state to a job in a specific place (connections help a lot), and assignments to Leningrad and Moscow are especially hard to obtain.

 Socialism inescapably means bad quality of goods and very bad quality of services.
 Soviet toys are dreadful, Soviet vegetables are terrible, socialist cars (that cost an equivalent of several years of salary and require 8 years of staying on a waiting list) break down all the time and their spare parts can only be obtained through connections.
-Soviet cassettes clog and wear out magnetic heads, ORWO is better, but nothing compares to TDK.
+Soviet cassettes act as sanders wearing out magnetic heads, ORWO is better, but nothing compares to TDK.

 Those who complain on TripAdvisor about “unfriendly staff” in modern hotels make me laugh.
 They (luckily) don’t know what “unfriendly” is.
 I never complain about service, I’ve seen the absolute zero and even negative values.

 But all this is for the adults, for the preceding generations.
-For us Gen Xers of the school age the socialist coercion stops at “subbotniks” (“volunteer” manual work on a Saturday, 1-2 times a year), collecting paper and metal for recycling (every month), weekly political information sessions held by the pupils themselves (I am responsible for the international news), and some after-school activities like mandatory “solidarity fairs” — selling your homemade shit and buying the homemade shit made by your classmates — all proceeds will go to the Sandinistas.
+For us Gen Xers of the school age the socialist coercion stops at “subbotniks” (“volunteer” manual work on a Saturday, 1-2 times a year), collecting paper and metal for recycling (every month), weekly mandatory smooth brain-washing sessions (so-called “polit-infomatia“) held by the pupils themselves (I am responsible for the international news), and some after-school activities like mandatory “solidarity fairs” — selling your homemade shit and buying the homemade shit made by your classmates — all proceeds will go to the Sandinistas.

 Grey sombre scenery in the USSR, slightly brighter in the GDR.
-Compared to the USSR, East Germany seems the Eldorado of the Eastern Bloc: better-dressed courteous people with less complexes, FKK, DDR Fernsehballett, no visible shortages, no queues, abundant offer of goods which are of better quality, higher purchasing power for the working and especially for the retired, larger flats, cafés and restaurants everywhere, higher overall living standards, existing motorways, existing schedule for trams, ideally clean trains and public spaces, mild climate, friendly staff — and all this amid European culture with its Christmas markets and pipe organ concerts.
+Compared to the USSR, East Germany seems the El Dorado of the Eastern Bloc: better-dressed courteous people with less complexes, FKK, DDR Fernsehballett, no visible shortages, no queues, abundant offer of goods which are of better quality, higher purchasing power for the working and especially for the retired, larger flats, cafés and restaurants everywhere, higher overall living standards, existing motorways, existing schedule for trams, ideally clean trains and public spaces, mild climate, friendly staff — and all this amid European culture with its Christmas markets and pipe organ concerts in Bach’s Thomaskirche.

-The GDR-USSR contrast is best seen when the “trains of friendship” arrive: groups of poorly and nearly identically dressed men (in dark grey coats) and women (in dark green coats) from the faraway Soviet province invade East German department stores buying everything they see.
-That’s sad and understandable: their shops in small Siberian towns or Tajik kishlaks offer 10% of this, at best.
+💭 The GDR-USSR contrast is best seen when the “trains of friendship” arrive: groups of poorly and nearly identically dressed women (in dark green coats) and more rarely men (in dark grey coats) from the faraway Soviet province invade East German department stores buying everything they see.
+That’s pitiful and understandable: their shops in small Siberian towns or Kirghiz kishlaks offer 3% of this, at best.

-There is a small grocery in Leipzig’s Nordplatz selling ordinary East German food to Soviet citizens only: at the entrance stands a Soviet soldier with an AK-74 on the shoulder, he easily discerns the East Germans and prevents them from entering the shop: “Nein, nein, nur Russisch.
+💭 There is a small grocery in Leipzig’s Nordplatz in the Soviet school N°77 selling ordinary East German food to Soviet citizens only: at the entrance stands a Soviet soldier with an AK-74 on the shoulder, he easily discerns the East Germans and prevents them from entering the shop: “Nein, nein, nur Russisch.
 Zurück!”.